Here I am with two canes to steady me for lava clambering. You can barely

 By the way, I was motivated to visit the site by seeing a short loop video at the Denver Museum of NH, in the Prehistoric Journey exhibit.
 They have a small, carefully-mounted slice through the layer, from this same location, embedded in resin I think, also on display.
 I heard that the Smithsonian dug out a 1' cube from here.

-I contacted the highway dept, and they said, sure, feel free to collect, and let us know if we need to clean up after you. :-)
+I contacted the highway dept, and they said, sure, feel free to collect, and let us know if we need to clean up after you.

-If you would like to learn more about the K-T boundry and the extinction event, visit this link from my Rockhounds page:
+If you would like to learn more about the K-T boundry and the extinction

 Where did all the dinosaurs go?
-The K-T Boundary

 8 Sep 2000 update - the sample arrived in good condition and I hope to get it into the lab this week.

 10 Sep 2000 update - I got an email, and my friend in the lab has left town, so the sample probably won't get in until next Friday, when he is scheduled to return (or more likely, the following Monday).
-Can't win Œem all.
+Can't win em all.

 15 Sep 2000 update - lab equip unavail for a while